 It is concerning that the UK, Europe, Australia and other countries often adopt the concept of halogen free cables without fully addressing the subject of toxicity.
 Halogens released during combustion are extremely toxic but so too is carbon monoxide and this is not a halogen gas.
 It is common for specifications to call for halogen free cables and because of this, encourage the use of Polyethylene because it is halogen free.
 Burning Polyethylene (which can be seen from the table above has the highest MJ fuel load per Kg of all insulations) will generate almost 3 times more heat than an equivalent PVC cable.
 This means that burning polyethylene will not only generate almost 3 times more heat but also consume almost 3 times more oxygen and produce significantly larger amounts of Carbon Monoxide especially with partial or incomplete burning.
 Given that it is carbon monoxide which is statistically responsible for most toxicity deaths in fires this situation is at best alarming!
 (Carbon Monoxide is a colorless and odorless toxic gas which inhibits the blood hemoglobin from absorbing oxygen.
 Prolonged exposure results in asphyxiation).

-The fuel elements shown in the table above (pic 1) indicate the amount of heat which will be generated by burning 1kg of the common cable insulations tabled.
+The fuel elements shown in the table above (pic 1) indicate the amount of heat that will be generated by burning 1kg of the common cable insulations tabled.
 Certainly this volume of heat will accelerate the burning of other adjacent materials and may help spread the fire in a building but importantly, in order to generate the heat energy, oxygen needs to be consumed.
 The higher the heat of combustion (MJ/Kg) the more oxygen is needed, so by choosing insulations (even if Halogen Free) with high fuel elements is adding significantly to at least four of the primary dangers of fire: Temperature rise, Oxygen depletion, Toxic gas emission, and Flame spread.

 Conclusion – Fire Load:

-The popularity of “Halogen Free” properties while ignoring the other toxic elements of fire is a clear admission we do not understand the subject well nor can we easily define the dangers of combined toxic elements or human physiological response to them.
+The popularity of “Halogen Free” properties while ignoring the other toxic elements of a fire is a clear admission we do not understand the subject well nor can we easily define the dangers of combined toxic elements or human physiological response to them.
 It is important however, that we do not continue to design with only half an understanding of the problem.
 While no perfect solution exists for organic based electric cables, we can certainly minimize these critically important effects of fire risk:

 Essential Life Safety and Fire Fighting circuits

-Unlike other cables, fire resistant cables have to work even when directly exposed the fire to keep essential equipment working: Fire alarms, Emergency Lighting, Emergency Voice Communication, Fire Sprinkler pumps, Fireman’s Lift sub-main, Smoke extraction fans, Smoke dampers and shutters, Stair pressurization fans, Emergency Generator circuits etc..
+Unlike other cables, fire resistant cables have to work even when directly exposed to the fire to keep essential equipment working: Fire alarms, Emergency Lighting, Emergency Voice Communication, Fire Sprinkler pumps, Fireman’s Lift sub-main, Smoke extraction fans, Smoke dampers and shutters, Stair pressurization fans, Emergency Generator circuits etc..

 With the release of AS/NZS3013:2005, Australia has perhaps a better certification regime than Europe or UK for fire rated wiring systems (The American UL2196 is perhaps the world’s best fire resistance protocol for wiring systems as it requires fire and water testing in both horizontal and vertical configurations).
-However, any wiring system (cable or bus duct) required to operate in fire must not only account for the electrical integrity of the circuit in order to ensure reliable function of the life safety and firefighting equipment connected but also for the effects of fire on voltage drop, reduced conductor conductivity due to increased conductor resistance at fire temperatures and the additional ohmic heating generated by carrying the required load under these conditions.
+However, any wiring system (cable or bus duct) required to operate in fire must not only account for the electrical integrity of the circuit in order to ensure the reliable function of the life safety and firefighting equipment connected but also for the effects of fire on voltage drop, reduced conductor conductivity due to increased conductor resistance at fire temperatures and the additional ohmic heating generated by carrying the required load under these conditions.
 Unfortunately, our current standards do not.
-What this means is that it is entirely possible many essential wiring systems installed today and the essential equipment connected, can fail if subjected to serious fire events due to fire induced increased voltage drop or by failure of conductors to carry the required current at fire temperatures.
+What this means is that it is entirely possible many essential wiring systems installed today and the essential equipment connected, can fail if subjected to serious fire events due to fire induced increased voltage drop or by the failure of conductors to carry the required current at fire temperatures.

-Research by Universities, Institutions and Authorities in Australia and around the world have identified that for modern above ground cellulosic buildings, the use of light weight thermoplastic building materials, synthetic foams and fabrics, along with synthetic materials and plastic contents have significantly increased dire loads resulting in time temperature fire profiles well above the original parameters of the existing, early 1900’s test protocol ISO834-1 (AS/NZS1530pt4) as mandated by the Australian NCC.
+Research by Universities, Institutions, and Authorities in Australia and around the world have identified that for modern above ground cellulosic buildings, the use of light weight thermoplastic building materials, synthetic foams, and fabrics, along with synthetic materials and plastic contents have significantly increased dire loads resulting in time temperature fire profiles well above the original parameters of the existing, early 1900’s test protocol ISO834-1 (AS/NZS1530pt4) as mandated by the Australian NCC.
 Underground environments are also known to exhibit very different fire profiles to those in above ground cellulosic environments.
-Specifically in confined underground public areas like road and rail tunnels, underground shopping centres, car parks etc., fire temperatures can exhibit a very fast rise time and reach temperatures well above those in above ground buildings.
+Specifically, in confined underground public areas like road and rail tunnels, underground shopping centres, car parks, etc., fire temperatures can exhibit a very fast rise time and reach temperatures well above those in above ground buildings.
 The UK British Standard BS8519:2010 clearly identifies underground public areas such as car parks as “Areas of Special Risk”.
-In these environments, more stringent test protocols for fire resistance including for electric cable systems, may need to be specified by designers..
+In these environments, more stringent test protocols for fire resistance including for electric cable systems may need to be specified by designers..

-It should be noted that national standards and building regulations are drafted as minimum general requirements and that should a building, project or environment be known to have more demanding emergency conditions or fire risk than considered in the standards, then it may be the responsibility of the professional engineer and project owners to require additional performances.
+It should be noted that national standards and building regulations are drafted as minimum general requirements and that should a building, project, or environment be known to have more demanding emergency conditions or fire risk than considered in the standards, then it may be the responsibility of the professional engineer and project owners to require additional performances.